The 8 Best 9mm Glocks

 - Nice well-rounded option and a good choice for first time Glock owners

-The G17 MOS is favored by law enforcement personnel because of its impressive stopping power, accuracy, and capacity of a 17-round magazine.
+The G17 MOS is favored by law enforcement personnel and is great for anyone looking for a good concealed carry piece.
+This Glock has impressive stopping power, accuracy, and capacity of a 17-round magazine.
 It’s also a lightweight gun, weighing just over 1.5 pounds.

 The G17 Gen 5 MOS model features forward slide serrations in addition to the serrations found at the rear.
 The finger grooves found on the Gen 4 model have been removed to create an improved trigger pull.
 This upgrade was made due to the numerous complaints about the Gen 4 handle being uncomfortable.